 According to your task, you should select the suitable tool with enough torque and RPMs.
 Else you can work with it efficiently.

-04. Always Keep Clean With Dust
+04. Always Keep Drill Clean Without Dust

 When dust goes inside, it can scratch the electric wires.
 So these can be short when the tool is working.

-05. Apply Grease
+05. Apply Grease in the Drill Machine

 Grease is the best lubricant for mechanical problems.
 If you can grease the drill after you work, it can reduce the repairs and increase the lifetime of the drill.

-06. Change the Brushes
+06. Change the Drill Brushes on Time

 After every 50-60 Hours of work or when the brush length is about a quarter-inch long, you can change the brush.

-07. Work with Break
+07. Work with 10 -15 minute breaking time

 When you are working, let the tools cool to avoid overheating problems.

-09. Use Correct Drill Bit angle
+09. Use the Correct Drill Bit angle

 Always use the correct drill bit angle for the best cutting performance.

-How To Fix The Overheated Drill?
+How To Fix an Overheated Drill?

 The overheated drill can be fixed after identify the damaged part.
 Mostly drill motor brush is damaged due to overheating.
 You can replace the brushes easily.
 If there is more effect contact the customer support.